Orionmeister/dotnet-rpg/README.md

 # dotnet-rpg
-A simple .Net 5 Web API
+.Net 5 Web API with authantication and authorazation.